This country-specific Q&A provides an overview to tax laws and regulations that may occur in the United Kingdom (UK).

 The first instance tribunal for most tax disputes is the Tax Chamber of the First-tier Tribunal (FTT).
 The Upper Tribunal (UT) commonly deals with appeals from the FTT only on matters of law.
 However where the case is categorised as complex and where the UT and both parties consent, the UT may hear the case at first instance.
 A case requiring a hearing of less than a week will usually be heard by either tribunal within a year.

-Appeals from the Upper Tribunal and the High Court are to the Court of Appeal, then to the Supreme Court.
-In both instances, permission is required and appeals can only be made (except in extreme cases) on questions of law.
+Appeals from the Upper Tribunal are to the Court of Appeal, then to the Supreme Court.
+In both instances, permission is required and appeals can only be made on questions of law.
 Cases usually take around 18 months to complete in the Court of Appeal and two years in the Supreme Court.
 All tax tribunals and courts mentioned above are independent of HMRC.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

-For businesses with taxable profits of up to £1.5m, tax must be paid nine months and one day after the end of the accounting period.
-Where taxable profits exceed £1.5m, businesses must pay their tax in four equal installments spread over approximately 16 months after the end of a 12 month accounting period.
-The date for payment of self-assessed income tax is set at 31 January for the tax year ending in April the previous year.
+For corporates with taxable profits of up to £1.5m, tax must be paid nine months and one day after the end of the accounting period.
+Where taxable profits exceed £1.5m, businesses must pay their tax in four equal instalments.
+If a company has a 12 month accounting period, instalments are due:

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?